AgateChain/AgateDrupal7.X-Ubercart3.X/README.md

 Try How It Works ?
 ====================

-We have created a demo website for you to test the plugin, feel free to visit [here](http://www.drupal7.agate.services) .
+We have created a demo website for you to test the plugin, feel free to visit [here](http://www.drupal7.agate.services) and enjoy the live experience.